oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps (in addition to the checks described in (#sd_jwt_verification) performed after receiving the SD-JWT):

- 1. Decide which Disclosures to release to the Verifier, obtaining proper consent if necessary.
+ 1. Decide which Disclosures to release to the Verifier, obtaining consent if necessary.
  2. Verify that each selected Disclosure satisfies one of the two following conditions:
     1. The hash of the Disclosure is contained in the Issuer-signed JWT claims
     2. The hash of the Disclosure is contained in the claim value of another selected Disclosure